Flower - Holly (signifies celebration and prosperity)

 Wright Brothers' First Flight Anniversary - On this day in Kitty Hawk, North Carolina in 1903, the Wright brothers attained the first powered, piloted flight in history.
 It lasted twelve seconds.
 See Aviation Poems and Quotes.

 Find a Friend, Be a Friend Day - Go out of your way to get to know your neighbors and acquaintances better.
 You never know which might be your friend.
 Don't forget your old friends.
 If you know someone who needs a hand or a listening ear take time for them as well.
-See Friendship Poems and Quotes.
+See Friendship Poems.

 Nutcracker Ballet Anniversary - The Nutcracker was first performed in 1892 in Russia.
 See Ballet Poems and Quotes.